Feltham, Middlesex, UK. Registered Charity No.290120

 Always guilty of "spreading himself too thinly", from 1993 to 2005 he also ran a part time business in building, maintaining and upgrading computers - naturally with music applications a speciality - and now supports ICT at St Ignatius RC Primary School in Sunbury.
-He is married with two children.

 Box Office & Choir Contacts